 When it comes to programs for making a video call, most people automatically turn to Skype as the go-to solution.
-Launched in 2003, Skype is now the world’s foremost online video conference application.Whether you’re on a PC, laptop, tablet, or smartphone, it’s possible to contact other Skype users just about anywhere.
+Launched in 2003, Skype is now the world’s foremost online video conference application.Whether you’re on a PC, laptop, tablet, or smartphone, it’s possible to contact other users just about anywhere using Skype.
 All you need to set up a video call is a device with a camera and microphone, the free Skype software and an internet connection.

 But there is a great number of other free applications that fall under IP telephony (internet protocol telephony; also known as Voice over IP or VoIP).
 As with Skype, these programs can be used in order to communicate with other users via a video transmission.
 In addition, the majority of these Skype alternatives can be used free of charge, and some even boast more features and data protection measures than the market leader itself.
 But which of these applications are really worthwhile?
-In the coming articles, we present an overview of the strengths and weaknesses of Skype and 13 alternative video calling programs.
+In the coming articles, we present an overview of the strengths and weaknesses of Skype and 14 alternative video calling programs.

 Skype: the pros and cons

 Another central Skype feature is its instant messaging service, which can be used to exchange messages, files and much more.
 One major advantage of this function is that the messages can be edited or deleted after they’ve been sent.
 Furthermore, thanks to desktop sharing (also known as screen sharing), it’s possible to mirror the display so that Skype users can view another screen remotely.
 By transferring the contents of their screen, users can easily share images, documents, presentations and much more.
 There are also clients (i.e. programs that communicate with the application’s server) for different operating systems, (macOS, Windows, Linux) and mobile platforms (iOS, Android, Windows Mobile/Phone, Blackberry, etc.).
 Additionally, Skype offers its ‘Skype for Web’ function, which allows users to make a Skype call as a web app directly via the browser.

 All of these functions can be used free of charge.
 It is necessary for all parties to have a Skype account in order to utilize these different functions, however it’s still possible to use Skype to contact people who don’t have an account, as Skype is connected to landline and mobile networks all around the world.
 In order to use this service, Skype users must buy credit in advance for calls and texts, but at a comparatively low price.